pkassar/my-CV/README.md

 <a name="love"></a>
 ## Things I love

-- 👨‍🎤** Live music:** A lot of my free time is spent around attending concerts or shows in all genres.
+- 👨‍🎤 **Live music:** A lot of my free time is spent around attending concerts or shows in all genres.
-- 🕵🏻 **DJing and finding new music:** [my soundcloud](https://soundcloud.com/pkassar/likes) can be a testament to my constant digging for new artists and tracks which I sometimes play at friends' events
+- 🕵🏻 **Finding new music and DJ'ing:** [my soundcloud](https://soundcloud.com/pkassar/likes) can be a testament to my constant digging for new artists and tracks which I sometimes play at friends' events
 - 🎸 **Been in unsuccessful bands:** I've tried my hand at playing all sorts of instruments over the years and performed for an unlucky few.